microsoft/automatic-graph-layout/README.md

 ## Getting Started

-The simplest way to start with MSAGL in C# is to open GraphLayout.sln in Visual Studio, and and look at the Samples folder.
+The simplest way to start with MSAGL in C# is to open GraphLayout.sln in Visual Studio and browse the Samples folder.

 ## MSAGL Modules